hkoba/app-perlminlint/README.md

 Plugin API
 --------------------

-You can add plugins like followings:
+You can add your own plugins to your `bin/../lib/App/perlminlint/Plugin`, which can be written like following:

 ```perl
 package App::perlminlint::Plugin::LintCPANfile;